We in the Kirk of Calder seek with God's help to encourage and give opportunity to all to grow together in faith and service.

 bullet

-Sunday Club for 4 to 11 year olds every Sunday- Meet in the church at 10:30 then go on to the Glenalmond Hall for pick up at 11:30pm
+bulletThe Sunday Club is now fully running.
+4 to 11 year olds meet every Sunday in the church at 10:30 and after the children's sermon go on to the Glenalmond Hall* for fun lessons for pick up at 11:30pm when the main service finishes.

 bullet